1kastner/conflowgen/docs/background.rst

   The generator can be found at :cite:`meisel2011unified-software`.

-- :cite:t:`EasyChair:16000`.
-  revised ConFlowGen to be better tailored for profiles of transshipment hubs.
-By introducing explicit ramp-up and ramp-down phases and decreasing outbound and inbound containers respectively during them, the desired yard occupancy is reached faster.
-This method was applied in case studies of the Salalah, Valencia and Colombo terminals.

 Most likely, this list is not exhaustive and there is more software available online to synthetically generate data for evaluating new solutions in the field of maritime logistics.
 If you know about a suitable candidate or you have even developed one yourself, please feel free to reach out to